Rehearsing at home

 • If you’ve been trying us out, remember that you will need to audition before you are able to sing in concerts.

 • On concert days members are usually required at the City Hall from 2pm for a two hour orchestral rehearsal, then again from 6.30pm until the end of the concert.
-When singing with the Halle, there is often a compulsory rehearsal in Manchester on an evening of the week before the concert; coach transport is provided, paid for from Chorus funds.
+When singing with the Halle, there is sometimes a compulsory rehearsal in Manchester on an evening of the week before the concert; coach transport is provided, paid for from Chorus funds.

 • Visiting other venues requires longer hours and rehearsals are occasionally conducted at these venues.
 Members are advised several months in advance of all rehearsals and concerts so that arrangements can be made.
 Travel to venues outside of Sheffield is provided, free of charge.